asghar4415/CODSOFT/README.md

 # CODSOFT
-This repo contains all the tasks performed during coDSOFT C++ internship.
+This repo contains all the tasks performed during CODSOFT C++ internship.